Languages and Frameworks For Programming in 2021

 Should I Pick a Specific Language?

-We do not think there is never a time where you would pick a specialized language — we just think that choosing commonly-supported languages means that you will:
+There is never a time where you would pick a specialized language — we think that choosing commonly-supported languages means that you will:

 - Have an easier time finding tools and services, such as web hosting, that work well with what you have built